 Indigenous Environmental Contracting Company Awarded Grant to Strengthen Algonquin-Anishinabe Workforce

-Three-year pilot project launched to develop programs and tools that empower workers and allow employers to recruit, retain, train and integrate more Indigenous tradespeople in the construction industry.
+Three-year project launched to develop programs and tools that empower workers and allow employers to recruit, retain, train and integrate more Indigenous tradespeople in the construction industry.

 Kitigan Zibi, QC (Feb.
-19, 2021) – Decontie Milestone Inc., an Algonquin Anishinabe-owned construction company based in Quebec, has been announced as a recipient of a Sectorial Initiative Program (SIP) grant through Employment and Social Development Canada (ESDC) for a three- year pilot project called Pathway to Strengthening the Algonquin Anishinabe Workforce (PSAAW).
+19, 2021) – Decontie Milestone Inc., an Algonquin Anishinabe-owned construction company based in Quebec, has been announced as a recipient of a Sectorial Initiative Program (SIP) grant through Employment and Social Development Canada (ESDC) for a three- year project called Pathway to Strengthening the Algonquin Anishinabe Workforce (PSAAW).

 The Algonquin Anishinabe Nation has a long and shared history of working in the construction industry.
 Despite their experience and skills, many continue to encounter barriers that have led to socio-economic gaps and limited job opportunities.
 The PSAAW project will help bridge that gap and develop tools which empower indigenous tradespeople to build their careers in the construction and environmental remediation industries and help them improve the realities and conditions of their families and communities.